argonne-lcf/dlio_benchmark/docs/source/config.rst

    * - type
      - rank_zero
      - Which rank performs this checkpoint.
 All ranks (all_ranks) or Rank 0 (rank_zero).
+   * - tensor_parallelism
+     - 1
+     - Tensor parallelism for model.
+Used to determine the number of layer model files.
+   * - pipeline_parallelism
+     - 1
+     - Pipeline parallelism for model.

 .. note::